 - Coronary catheterization (angiogram).
-To determine if your coronary arteries are narrowed or blocked, a liquid dye is injected through a long, thin tube (catheter) that's fed through an artery, usually in your leg, to the arteries in your heart.
-The dye makes your arteries become visible on X-ray, revealing areas of blockage.
+To determine if your coronary arteries are narrowed or blocked, a dye is injected through a long, thin tube (catheter) that's inserted through an artery, usually in your groin area, to the heart's arteries.
+The dye makes your arteries show up more clearly on X-ray, revealing areas of blockage.

 - Cardiopulmonary resuscitation (CPR).
 CPR mimics the pumping motion of the heart and keeps blood flowing through the body.
 First call 911 or your local emergency number.
 Then start CPR by pushing hard and fast on the person's chest — about 100 to 120 compressions a minute.
-Allow the chest to rise completely between compressions.
+Let the chest rise completely between compressions.
 Continue CPR until an automated external defibrillator (AED) is available or emergency personnel arrive.

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 Lifestyle and home remedies

-Maintain follow-up care.
+- Get regular checkups.
 Take your medications as prescribed and have regular follow-up appointments with your doctor.
 Tell your doctor if your symptoms worsen.

 Coping and support